-The mural on the Crescent Park Beachfront Wall spans 184 feet by 10 feet, capturing some of the rich history and scenic attractions of East Providence.
+The mural on the Crescent Park Beachfront Wall spans 200 feet by 10 feet, and captures some of the rich history and scenic attractions of East Providence.

 The Mural features six figures set against six circles, each adorned with a crescent shape, symbolizing both Crescent Park and the waxing and waning of the moon.
 Lush trees fill the background, representing growth and a deep connection to the land.